suwakei/deno-zhconv/README.md

 /**
  * h2zAt returns string that converted from half width to full width.
  * Conversion string can be selected with the second argument.
- * @param str The input string.
+ * @param "str" The input string.
- * @param at Indices of characters to convert.
+ * @param "at" Indices of characters to convert.
  * @returns The converted string.
  */
 function h2zAt(str: string, ...at: number[]): string

 /**
- * Z2h converts full-width characters (zenkaku) in a string to half-width characters (hankaku).
+ * z2h converts full-width characters (zenkaku) in a string to half-width characters (hankaku).
  * It handles ASCII, Katakana, digits, and Katakana with dakuten/handakuten.
- * @param str The input string.
+ * @param "str" The input string.
  * @returns The converted string.
  */
 function z2h(str: string): string